 Barrel Aging: 4 months in 100% neutral French Oak

 Our juicy, pulpy, aromatic mixture filled just five half-ton open top bins where we left it to ferment in the dark coolness of the cellar.
-Native yeasts from the vineyard and ambient yeasts in the winery played relay consuming the grape sugars, and after just three weeks the juice had turned to wine.
+Native yeasts from the vineyard and ambient yeasts in the winery played relay consuming the grape sugars, and after just two weeks the juice had turned to wine.
 The resulting alcohol then extracted flavor, color and tannins from the skin, so this wine speaks to all senses: sight, smell, taste, touch and.... intellect.

 Orange Wine: New And Trendy With Ancient Origins